Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

-Interestingly, the rhombic phases of the few plane ion crystals discussed in the previous paragraph are predicted to have negative Poisson ratios.
+Interestingly, the crystal planes with rhombic symmetry, observed in \cite{Mitchell:1998}, have peculiar thermodynamic properties such as negative Poisson ratios.
 A negative Poisson’s ratio means that stretching the crystal in a particular direction, in this case, along the $\hat{z}$ or axial direction of the trap, causes an expansion in a lateral direction.
 This behavior contradicts common experience for ordinary materials that act as incompressible, such as rubber bands.
-This prediction was verified through experimental measurement~\cite{Baughman:2000}.
+Negative Poisson ratios were measured in ~\cite{Baughman:2000}.

 We close this section on slab geometries by pointing out that multilayer 3D crystals of trapped ions consisting of flat planes can be formed through the addition of anharmonic terms to the trapping potential.
-This was demonstrated theoretically for Penning traps where the anharmonic terms are additions to the usual harmonic trapping potential (see Eq.~\ref{eq:quadratic}) and are readily implementable in the lab~\cite{Hawaldar:2024}.
-The formation and control of ion crystal in traps with significant anharmonic components to the trapping potential is a subject for experimental investigation.
+This was numerically demonstrated for crystals in Penning traps, where the anharmonic terms are additions to the usual harmonic trapping potential (see Eq.~\ref{eq:quadratic}) and are readily implementable in the lab~\cite{Hawaldar:2024}.
+The formation and control of ion crystals in traps with significant anharmonic components to the trapping potential is a subject of ongoing experimental investigation.